 In 1931 the city and two railroads teamed up to build four underpasses.
-Eighty-two years later the two railroads—Texas & Pacific and Missouri-Kansas-Texas—are gone.
+Eighty-eight years later the two railroads—Texas & Pacific and Missouri-Kansas-Texas—are gone.
 But the four underpasses remain.
 And they remain handsome structures that serve substance without sacrificing style.

-I give you exhibit B: The Jennings Avenue underpass runs beneath the wide swath of tracks just south of downtown.
+I give you exhibit B (see exhibit A): The Jennings Avenue underpass runs beneath the wide swath of railroad tracks just south of downtown.
 Inset shows the Texas & Pacific “brand” in the upper-left corner of each side of the underpass.

-The Jennings Avenue underpass is perhaps Fort Worth’s most interesting because one approach to it is another underpass: As you turn north from eastbound Vickery onto Jennings you can take a surface lane or take the gopher lane under Vickery and into the Jennings underpass.
+The Jennings Avenue underpass is perhaps Fort Worth’s most interesting because one approach to it is another underpass: As you turn north from eastbound Vickery Boulevard onto Jennings you can take a surface lane or take the gopher lane under Vickery and into the northbound lanes of the Jennings underpass.

-Not far from the underpass, T&P also built its art deco passenger terminal in 1931.
+Not far from the underpass, T&P built its passenger terminal.
 In the 1930s arcades such as these were a common feature of bridges and underpasses.
 The Jennings Avenue underpass has arcades . . .

 at three levels.
 Arcades . . .